mas-bandwidth/netcode/STANDARD.md

 * If the low 4 bits of the prefix byte is greater than or equal to 7, the packet type is invalid, ignore the packet.

 * The server ignores packets with type _connection challenge packet_.

 * The client ignores packets with type _connection request packet_ and _connection response packet_.

-* If the high 4 bits of the prefix byte (sequence bytes) is outside the range [1,8], ignore the packet.
+* If the high 4 bits of the prefix byte (sequence bytes) are outside the range [1,8], ignore the packet.

 * If the packet size is less than 1 + sequence bytes + 16, it cannot possibly be valid, ignore the packet.